Fast-worsening physics teacher shortage in Greater Phoenix!

 Miami HS (300): The physics & chemistry teacher left in May 2017.
 Chemistry was replaced.

 Superior HS (120 students).
-Some students take online physics by Mesa USD distance learning.
-It is inferior to hands-on, minds-on experiential interactive engagement of Modeling Instruction.
+They offer online physics by Mesa USD distance learning, but NO one is taking it.
+Online is inferior to hands-on, minds-on experiential interactive engagement of Modeling Instruction.

 * Appendix 1 below lists the high schools that did not have a physics teacher in 2015-16.